N3H4R4N1/Python-Intro-Document/README.md

 ---

 ## Introduction

-Python is a high-level, interpreted, and general-purpose programming language known for its simplicity and readability.
-It is widely used by beginners and professionals across various industries.
+This document provides a basic introduction to Python programming language.
+It is designed to help beginners understand what Python is, why it is used, and where it is commonly applied.
+The document focuses on Python’s core features and real-world use cases without going into advanced technical details.

 ---